Alejogb1/job-board/blog-data/how-does-tagify-in-rails-7-handle-json-tags-after-form-submission.md

 id: "how-does-tagify-in-rails-7-handle-json-tags-after-form-submission"
 ---

-Alright, let's talk about how Tagify handles json tags in Rails 7, since this is a scenario I’ve certainly encountered more than a few times while working on front-end integrations with backend APIs.
+, let's talk about how Tagify handles json tags in Rails 7, since this is a scenario I’ve certainly encountered more than a few times while working on front-end integrations with backend APIs.
 We'll dive into the nitty-gritty here.

 It’s essential to understand that Tagify, at its core, is a javascript library designed for creating user-friendly tag input fields.
 When you integrate it with a Rails 7 application, the interaction involves both the client-side (browser) and the server-side (Rails) handling of tag data, often transmitted as a json payload.
 The client, after Tagify's processing, sends json data to the server, typically as a string, and then it's Rails’ job to convert that string into usable objects or arrays for database storage or further processing.
 There are nuances around how this is accomplished within the context of Rails’ strong parameters and attribute assignment.
 I’ve seen projects stumble here, so let’s unpack it.